fullerene12/LabelEditor/README.md

 This is an Editor to adjust the labeling created by DeepLabCut

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-First you will need to install Anaconda with Python 3.6, after installing Anaconda, you should install the following packages
+You will need to install Anaconda with Python 3.6, after installing Anaconda, you should install the following packages

 ```
 conda install numpy h5py pandas
-pip install pyqt pyqt5 pyside pyqtgraph
+pip install pyqt pyqt5 pyside pyqtgraph opencv-python
-pip install opencv-python==3.4.0.12
 ```

 ### Installing